 - 2 minutes to read

-This documentation section details how you can invoke the Model Editor, and describes its visual elements and capabilities.
-The following topics are included to this section.
+This documentation section explains how you can invoke the Model Editor and describes its visual elements and capabilities.

 - Ways to Invoke the Model Editor